Do we need a new recipe for diversity?

 So, what’s the state of play?

-Research conducted by Lloyds Bank revealed only 19% of people used in UK advertising were from a minority background, which infers one of two things.
+Research conducted by Lloyds Bank revealed only 19% of people used in UK advertising were from a minority background.
+This infers one of two things.
 Either brands aren’t clear on the importance of diversity in their advertising, or perhaps more likely, they don’t know how showcase it in a way that isn’t stale, mundane, or simply panders to stereotypes.

 And, what’s the point?